If you encounter a problem when configuring or using the single sign-on (SSO) feature, the answers to the questions in this article might help.

 Why is SSO not available to me?

-Dashlane SSO is currently only available to users on a Dashlane Business plan.
-Users on a Dashlane Team plan, Dashlane Premium or Dashlane Free subscription do not have access to the SSO feature.
+Dashlane SSO is currently available only to users on a Dashlane Business plan.
+Users on a Dashlane Team plan, Dashlane Premium, or Dashlane Free subscription cannot sign in using SSO.

 What identity providers does Dashlane SSO support?

 Dashlane can support all SAML 2.0 identity providers.